-Beverly Hills landlords have never liked the city’s rental unit registry.
-That year-old ledger of landlords, properties and tenancies is a must-have tool for the city to hold landlords accountable.
-That’s why landlords fought tooth and nail against it.
-Last fall their Apartment Association of Greater Los Angeles brought a lawsuit in Superior Court to tank it.
-Having failed, the AAGLA is back with a literal federal case and a local landlord as plaintiff.
-Let’s take a look!
+Beverly Hills landlords never liked the city’s rental unit registry.
+They fought tooth-and-nail against this ledger of landlords, properties and tenancies because this must-have rent-stabilization tool would hold landlords accountable to the law.
+Last year the Apartment Association of Greater Los Angeles brought a Superior Court lawsuit to tank it.
+Now they are back again with their federal case and a new local landlord plaintiff.

 The City of Beverly Hills has undertaken a vicious campaign against small residential income property owners by forcing them to comply with burdensome administrative reporting requirements.
 The Tenant Rental Registry is just one aspect of the City’s high cost, rent stabilization infrastructure, which at last count has added nearly a dozen new rent stabilization employees to the City’s already bloated headcount, and is costing taxpayers of the City upwards of two million dollars a year.

 Let’s be clear: the city has not created a “tenant registry.”
 There is no information collected about tenants — not even a name.
 As for his braying about “high cost,” the Rent Stabilization Program is costing the city less than $800,000 this fiscal year; that will go to an estimated $1.5 million next fiscal year (not $2 million).

 Moreover, the program is entirely cost-recovered: the taxpayer is not on the hook because tenants and landlords will likely split the program cost 50-50.
 For landlords that would mean about $50 per year per unit more than they pay today under the longstanding RSO program.